carpentries-incubator/ml4bio-workshop/guide/performance.md

 <img src="../figures/recall.gif">
 </p>

-It measures how much interesting information can be discovered.
+It measures how sensitive the classifier is to interesting information.
 Recall is high for an aggressive classifier but low for a conservative classifier.
 Recall is also known as <b>sensitivity</b> in statistics.